 “The fact that I’ve been able to perform for 61 years and be on stage is amazing to me,” she told us brightly.
 “It’s mind-boggling.
 If someone asked me, ‘How did you do it?’
 I couldn’t tell them.
 Since I have an opportunity to come back, it’s been such a wonderful way to tell you how much I love you.”

 Understandably, artists have to play the game and acquiesce in all kinds of marketing ploys and PR stunts to help shift records and tickets.
 Some even dream up the ploys themselves (hello David “I’m never playing my greatest hits ever again” calculating Bowie) but in 2009 you really got the impression this really could have been Gladys’s goodbye.
-Like her fellow indomitable spirit Tina Turner, she’s way too dignified for endless comebacks and never ending tours.
+Like her fellow indomitable spirit Tina Turner, she’s been way too dignified for endless comebacks and never ending tours.

 Me?
 I was clearly too busy trying to catch a train to somewhere.
 As it happens, her hometown.